Contact: Jodie Peotter, DNR Brownfields, Outreach & Policy Section Chief

-Brownfields are abandoned, idle and underused commercial or industrial properties where reuse is stalled by potential contamination.
+Brownfields are properties where the expansion, redevelopment or reuse of which may be complicated by the presence or potential presence of contamination.
 Brownfields vary in size, location, age and past use; they can be anything from a 500-acre former automobile assembly plant to a small, abandoned gas station.

-Since 2009, the DNR's Wisconsin Assessment Monies program has provided nearly $2.8 million to 70 communities across Wisconsin, partnering to help clean up and redevelop often run-down or underused properties that detract from a community's potential.
-Applications for assistance may be submitted to the DNR at any time.
+Over 70 communities across Wisconsin have partnered with the DNR’s WAM program to clean up and redevelop often run-down or underused properties that detract from a community's potential.

 WAM Award applications are accepted on a rolling basis through the end of the grant cycle in 2027, or until the funds are spent.
 More information about the WAM Award application, eligibility and process is available on the DNR’s RR Program WAM Webpage or by emailing Gena Larson at Gena.Larson@wisconsin.gov.